TiagoOlivoto/pliman/README.md

 shp <- image_pliman("field_mosaic.jpg")
 res <-
   analyze_objects_shp(shp,
-                      prepare = FALSE, # it is already aligned and cropped ncol = 12,
+                      ncol = 12,
                       nrow = 1,
                       index = "HUE", # used to segment the soil